johnymontana/johnymontana.github.io/_posts/2017-11-12-scraping-russian-twitter-trolls-python-neo4j.md

 # Russian Twitter Trolls

 While Twitter released the screen names and user ids of these accounts, they did not release any data (such as tweets or follower network information) associated with the accounts.
 In fact, Twitter has suspended these accounts which means their tweets have been removed from Twitter.com and are no longer accessible through the Twitter API.
 Analyzing the tweets made by these accounts is the first step in understanding how social media accounts run by Russia may have been used to influence the US Election.
-So our first is simply to find potential sources for the data.
+So our first step is simply to find potential sources for the data.

 # Internet Archive

 [Internet Archive](https://archive.org/) is a non-profit library that provides cached version of some websites: a snapshot of a webpage at a given point in time that can be viewed later.
 One option for obtaining some of the Russian Troll tweets is by using Internet Archive to find any Twitter user pages that may have been cached by Internet Archive.

-For example, if you visit [http://web.archive.org/web/20170818065026/https:/twitter.com/TEN_GOP](http://web.archive.org/web/20170818065026/https:/twitter.com/TEN_GOP) we can see the Twitter page for @TEN_GOP, one of the Russia Troll accounts that was designed to look like an account associate with the Tennessee Republican party.
+For example, if you visit [http://web.archive.org/web/20170818065026/https:/twitter.com/TEN_GOP](http://web.archive.org/web/20170818065026/https:/twitter.com/TEN_GOP) we can see the Twitter page for @TEN_GOP, one of the Russia Troll accounts that was designed to look like an account associated with the Tennessee Republican party.

 ![](/public/img/russian-twitter-trolls/ten_gop_timeline.png)